 Labour moved after Nutt went public with his criticisms of the reclassification.
-Johnson wrote a letter to Nutt on 30 October asking for his immediate resignation.
-Johnson said Nutt’s recent comments had gone “beyond” the evidence about drug-related harms and amounted to a lobbying for change to government policy.
+Johnson wrote a letter to Nutt on 30 October asking for his resignation.
+Johnson said Nutt’s comments had gone “beyond” the evidence about drug-related harms and amounted to a lobbying for change to government policy.
 “This goes against the requirements on general standards of public life required by your position,” wrote Johnson.
 “As chair of the ACMD you cannot avoid appearing to implicate the Council in your comments and therefore undermining its scientific independence.”

-The start of marijuana’s downfall was the innocuous sounding publication of the US Agriculture Department’s “Bulletin 404” in 1916.
+Marijuana’s downfall was the innocuous sounding US Agriculture Department’s “Bulletin 404” in 1916.
 Bulletin 404 hailed hemp hurds as revolutionary new technology for making high-quality paper.
 The bulletin said an acre of hemp could produce four times as much paper as an acre of trees.
 It also said it would become cheap once mechanisation reduced the labor intensity of hemp harvesting.
-Press mogul William Randolph Hearst worked out he had about ten years to make sure hemp did not crush his paper-making empire.
+Press mogul William Randolph Hearst worked out he had ten years to make sure hemp did not crush his paper-making empire.
 His newspaper chain unleashed a massive racist propaganda campaign to demonise cannabis hemp under the more sinister Mexican name of “marihuana”.

 US laws became tougher in the fifties leading to a mandatory two to ten year sentence for a first offence of marijuana possession.
 The 1972 Shafer Commission recommended it should be decriminalised but President Nixon rejected the report as it didn’t suit his “tough on crime” stance.
 The next decade saw 11 states follow the Shafer recommendations but President Reagan backed tougher “no tolerance” policies in 1986.
 In 1996 California ignored the national law and allowed for medical marijuana use.

-Back in Europe, Portugal has attempted to end the stigma of drug use.
+In Europe, Portugal has attempted to end the stigma of drug use.
 In 2001 Portuguese authorities decriminalised personal use and possession of all drugs, including heroin and cocaine.
 The police could no longer arrest anyone for possession.
 Conservative politicians denounced the decriminalisation as “pure lunacy” which would lead to rampant drug use while others predicted the country would be plagued by drug tourism.
-However a 2009 study by the Cato Institute has found that Portugal’s drug use has not risen in eight years and in numerous categories is the lowest in Europe.
+However a 2009 study by the Cato Institute has found Portugal’s drug use has not risen in eight years and in numerous categories is the lowest in Europe.
 “Before decriminalisation, addicts were afraid to seek treatment because they feared they would be denounced to the police and arrested,” says Manuel Cardoso, deputy director of the Portuguese Institute for Drugs and Drug Addiction.
 “Now they know they will be treated as patients with a problem and not stigmatised as criminals.